 A few years ago, I played at a wedding and reception in a lovely forest setting.
 The attendees were very friendly, a tent for the reception was tastefully decorated, and great food was in abundance.
 The ceremony and reception were both held in this setting, and for the ceremony I played Jesu, Joy of Man’s Desiring as the recessional piece, which came off without a hitch.

-So if you are planning to schedule an outdoor event during the time from September 1 though late spring, you may want to avoid hiring a classical or flamenco guitarist.
+So if you are planning to schedule an outdoor event during the time from around September 1 though late spring, you may want to avoid hiring a classical or flamenco guitarist.
 I’m happy to play during that time period, but indoors!